Open Accessibility Menu

 To help make sure your child stays healthy during the school year:

-Get vaccinations up-to-date.
+Get vaccinations up to date.
 Immunizations can protect your child against serious childhood diseases.
-Check with the school to find out what vaccinations it requires.
+Check with the school to find out what vaccinations are required.

 Arrange for a sports physical if your child plays sports.
-An exam can give you peace of mind that your kid can handle the physical demands asked of them in school sports and extracurricular activities.
+An exam can give you peace of mind so that your kid can handle the physical demands asked of them in school sports and extracurricular activities.
 In fact, most sports require a physical for a medical eligibility form.
+Click here to learn more about sports medicine services offered at Memorial.

 Before the first day of school, spend time with your child on some important issues: